 - Tourism account

-The GEO portal database sets are used by UNEP and its partners in the Global Environment Outlook (GEO) report.
-The database holds more than 450 different variables, as national, subregional, regional and global statistics or as geospatial data sets (maps), covering themes like Freshwater, Population, Forests, Emissions, Climate, Disasters, Health and GDP.
+The GEO Data Portal, is the authoritative source for data sets used by UNEP and its partners in the Global Environment Outlook (GEO) report and other integrated environment assessments.
+Its on-line database holds more than 300 different variables, as national, regional and subregional statistics or as geospatial data sets (maps).

 GBIF is an international organisation that is working to make the world's biodiversity data accessible everywhere in the world.
 GBIF and its many partners work to mobilise the data, and to improve search mechanisms, data and metadata standards, web services, and the other components of an Internet-based information infrastructure for biodiversity.